 The route definition is a Route object that has the following named arguments:

 Path: The router matches this route’s path to the URL in the browser address bar (

 Name: The official name of the route; it must begin with a capital letter to avoid confusion with the path (

 Component: The component that the router should create when navigating to this route (

 Read more about defining routes in the Routing & Navigation page.

 the router should match the URL to the heroes route and display a

-<router-outlet> element to the bottom of the template.
+<router-outlet> element at the end of the template.

 RouterOutlet is one of the ROUTER_DIRECTIVES.
 The router displays each